vals-productions/sqlighter/README.md

 and *Impl.m files (see the diagram above).
 They implement, in essence, same interfaces, that are result or SQLighterDb.java and SQLighterRs.java J2ObjC conversion into corresponding Objective-C classes (actually, protocols).

-# J2ObjC

-You do not need to use J2ObjC tools to use this library as part of your project, because it includes classes\modules that are already j2objc'd.

-So you can save your time on conversion setup and skip to the Project configuration.

-But just in case you decide to do so...
-SQLighterDb.java and SQLighterRs.java are to be converted into Objective-C to become SQLighterDb.h, SQLighterDb.m and SQLighterRs.h, SQLighterRs.m.

 Conversion should be done with the use of ``--prefixes <file with prefix configs>`` j2objc switch to prevent adding java package prefix to class names.
 Sample file is below.